Liabilities and Modern Artificial Intelligence : A Tri-Phase Model (Law and Change)

 4. Considering AI in Context: Viewing AI Situationally Rather than through a Fixed Approach

-Chapter 8—The Tri-Phase AI Liability Model: A New Liability Approach
+Chapter 8—The Tri-Phase AI Liability Model

 1. A Liability Response for AI

-2. A New Proposal—Alternative Liability Framework
+2. A New Proposal: Alternative Liability Framework

-3. Phase 1—Identification of Maximum Potential Legal Personhood Status
+3. Phase 1: Identification of Maximum Potential Legal Personhood Status

-4. Phase 2—Liability Threshold Issues
+4. Phase 2: Liability Threshold Issues

-5. Phase 3—Drawing Together Phases 1 and 2: Situational Approach to Deciding Liability for AI Systems Operating at Different Levels of Ability
+5. Phase 3: Drawing Together Phases 1 and 2 - Situational Approach to Deciding Liability for AI Systems Operating at Different Levels of Ability

 6. Evaluation of the Tri-Phase AI Liability Model